jerrycyng/ZeroDefect-Codex/README.md

 - Logical loopholes
 - Vague requirements

 This tool doesn't collaborate - it **destroys weak reasoning** and rebuilds your plans from the ground up, iterating until perfection.
-It uses the `gpt-5.3-codex` model by default to enforce a strict zero-defect standard.
+It leverages the specialized reasoning of the `gpt-5.3-codex` engine to enforce a strict zero-defect standard.

 ## 🚀 Quick Start (Choose Your Path)